 Take the US, for example.
 I worked with a fantastic sales director who had come to the UK from east coast states and was still settling in after a few months in London.
 Exasperated one morning over a ginormous Americano, he asked me “Why do my team keep asking me if I’m alright?
 Do I not look alright?
 Its making me paranoid.”
 I explained that this was just a Brit greeting – friendly and non-committal, the equivalent of the US “How are you doing?” or (bizarrely) “How are you going?” if you are speaking to someone from Perth or Melbourne.
 (They may get their phonetics mixed up, but at least their coffee is up to scratch).

 The point is, communication problems are amplified when the nuances of culture and language are introduced.
-This can be irritating on a one to one basis but imagine the potential for damage when you drop multiple languages into that well known epicentre of customer frustration, the call center?
+This can be irritating on a one to one basis but imagine the potential for damage when you drop multiple languages into that well known epicentre of customer frustration, the call centre?

-According to Contact Centre Helper, over two thirds of contact centers now handle multiple languages.
+According to Contact Centre Helper, over two thirds of contact centres now handle multiple languages.
 Despite call centres now having the capability to offer multiple alternative communication channels (email, social media, chat), aggregated into a one truth view of customer activity known as “omni-channel”, customers dance to their own tune and many still want to ring in to Customer Services, particularly if they are a bit hot under the collar.

 Right now, there are various ways of dealing with this scenario in a multi-lingual environment: